 History has a peculiar way of remembering the victors, but it is often unforgiving toward those whose deeds are relegated to the shadows.
 Forgotten...

-Percy Guzman Montero
+Percy Guzmán Montero

-Percy is currently writing The Last Shadow of Franklin D. Roosevelt, a literary project that blends historical accuracy, poetic language, and symbolic depth to portray the president’s final hours, intertwining medical reality with lyrical introspection.
-In parallel, he is developing The Shirtmaker of Missouri, an essay that offers a symbolic and introspective exploration of President Harry S. Truman, his rise to power, and the burden of the atomic decision.
+He has recently completed the final draft of The Last Shadow of Franklin D. Roosevelt, a literary work that blends historical precision, medical insight, and restrained poetic language to portray the final hours of the U.S. president, intertwining corporeal decline with memory, power, and silence.
+The Shirtmaker of Missouri is a standalone literary essay—originally conceived as part of the Roosevelt project but ultimately set aside—that offers a symbolic and introspective exploration of President Harry S. Truman, his moral ascent, and the burden of the atomic decision.

 Books

-View AllThe Shirtmaker from Missouri
+The Shirtmaker from Missouri

 The Shirtmaker from Missouri is a poetic and deeply human journey into the most decisive moment of the 20th century.
 Aboard the USS Augusta, while the Atlantic breathes dark and heavy, Harry S. Truman holds in his hands a message capable of reshaping the fate of millions: Little Boy is moving.